Smith-Treumann theory and the linkage principle: Introduction

 Consider the following diagram of quotient and forgetful functors:

 (Here the subscript in $\IW_\ell$ indicates that the Iwahori--Whittaker condition is imposed with respect to the action of an Iwahori subgroup in $L_\ell H$ now.)
-Our second main theorem is the following.
+Our second main theorem (which combines Proposition~\ref{prop:Hom-parity-Q} and Corollary~\ref{cor:Q-indec}) is the following.